martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 no longer separated from v1.
 * Clarified server initials are encrypted
 * Retry keys are no longer generated from the shared secret
-* Complete Rewrite of Version Aliasing
+* Complete Rewrite of Fallback